Z2gK/hhc24-writeup/Act3-santavision.md

 - C: Find out the code name for the elves' secret operation
 - D: Demote Wombley and Alabaster and check the `northpolefeeds` feed for Santa's image

-The Silver and Gold tracks require the achieving of the same four objectives, but in different ways.
+Both tracks require the achievement of the same four objectives, though in different ways.

 In order to spin up the Santa Vision instance, the player has to click on the "Time Travel" button and wait.
 Once the instance is ready, the IP address (henceforth to be referred to as `<IP address>`) will be shown in the "Target" field.
-This IP address is not constant and will change between subsequent spin-ups of the challenge instance.
+This IP address is not constant and will change between restarts of the challenge instance.

 ![Startup screen](files/Act3/santavision-startup.png)

-It is necessary to scan the instance for interesting open ports if the player is spinning up the instance for the first times.
-The result of a basic `nmap` scan (without any options) on the instance's IP address show 3 open ports - 22, 8000 and 9001.
+It is necessary to scan the instance for interesting open ports if the player is spinning it up for the first time.
+The result of a basic `nmap` scan (without any options) on the instance's IP address shows 3 open ports - 22, 8000 and 9001.

 ```
 Nmap scan report for 222.175.44.34.bc.googleusercontent.com (34.44.175.222)